About Me

 I did my undergraduate studies at Haverford College majoring in Astrophysics and wrote my undergraduate thesis on the magnetic field of the Smith Cloud (the cover photo on my home page!).

-I did my PhD in Astronomy at the University of Massachusetts in Amherst, MA.
+I obtained a PhD in Astrophysics at the University of Massachusetts in Amherst, MA.
 I studied the accretion properties of young low mass brown dwarfs and planetary companions along with looking for icy dust grains in circumstellar disks around young stars.
 The location of this ice gives clues to the size of dust grains and whether the disks could have the right environments for giant gas planets to form.

 I have also studied how the environment surrounding natal cores in molecular clouds affect the evolution of the cores and the eventual birth of stars along with the environments of mid redshift galaxies to determine how quenching or starbursting affects their evolution into present day galaxies.